shlbatra/TriggerWakeWordDetection/README.md

 Goal is to provide configurable custom detector so that anyone can use it on their own application to perform operations, once configured wake words are detected.

 # Related Work
-- [Howl](https://arxiv.org/abs/2008.09606) - an open-source wake word detection toolkit with native support for open speech datasets, like Mozilla Common Voice and Google Speech Commands.
-This project used Pytorch Library and built model using res8 and the model was used for Firefox Voice application.
-Used 80 dimensional Log Mel Spectrograms with 200 hop length, which yeilded to 80 x 61 input size for each 750ms audio sample.
-- [Honkling](https://aclanthology.org/D19-3016/) - Honkling, a novel, JavaScript-based keyword spotting system.
-Purely written in Javascript and supports different models using TensorFlow.js.
-Used 40-dimensional Mel-frequency cepstral coefficients (MFCCs), yeilding 40 x 101 input size for each 1 second audio sample.
-Used [Meyda: an audio feature extraction library for the Web
+- Firefox Voice
+    - Model was trained using Mozilla Common Voice dataset, used Pytorch (refer paper [Howl](https://arxiv.org/abs/2008.09606)) library to extract audio features and to train model on res8.
+Custom logic MeydaMelSpectrogram was used to train the model.
+    - Used [Meyda: an audio feature extraction library for the Web Audio API](http://doc.gold.ac.uk/~mu202hr/publications/RawlinsonSegalFiala_WAC2015.pdf) for audio feature extraction at client side.
+Mel-frequency cepstral coefficients (MFCCs) is extracted from audio stream.
+    - Used [Honkling](https://aclanthology.org/D19-3016/) (Purely written in Javascript) to do inference on model created using TensorFlow.js and copied above Pytorch model weights to the model created in tensorflow js.
+- This project
+    - Model was trained using MCV dataset and generated data using Google Speech to Text.
+Used Pytorch library to extract audio features and to train model on 2  layer CNN.
+Used Log MelSpectrogram to train the model.
+    - Server side inference - Used websockets to stream audio from browser to backend and did inference on that model.
+    - Client side inference
-Audio API](http://doc.gold.ac.uk/~mu202hr/publications/RawlinsonSegalFiala_WAC2015.pdf) for audio feature extraction.
+        - Used [magenta-js](https://github.com/magenta/magenta-js/blob/master/music/src/core/audio_utils.ts) for audio feature extraction, Log MelSpectrograms are extracted from audio stream.
-- In this project, we used Pytorch Libraries to build model and extract features of audio, used 40 mel banks with 200 hop length, which yielded to 40 x 61 input size for each 750ms audio sample, which is fed to CNN model.
-For inference, did both server side inference and client side inference.
-For Server side inference  audio is streamed to server from Javascript application using web sockets and on KWS notify Javascript application.
-For Client side inference, Pytorch model was converted to [Open Neural Network Exchange (ONNX)](https://onnx.ai/) model and deployed onnx model in Javascript application, inference will be done using [microsoft/onnxjs](https://github.com/microsoft/onnxjs).
-For audio feature extraction, Meyda javascript library was only giving MFCCs, but the model was trained on Log Mel Spectrograms, so used the methods implemented in [magenta-js](https://github.com/magenta/magenta-js/blob/master/music/src/core/audio_utils.ts) to extract Log Mel Spectrograms.
-For client side inference, no audio stream is sent to server, thus privacy is maintained.
-Onnx model was also coverted to tensorflow & tf lite model and inference was done using tfjs.
+        - Converted Pytorch Model to [Open Neural Network Exchange (ONNX)](https://onnx.ai/) model, used [microsoft/onnxjs](https://github.com/microsoft/onnxjs) to do inference on onnx model at client side.
+        - Converted ONNX model to tensorflow model, used [tensorflow js](https://github.com/tensorflow/tfjs) to do inference on tensorflow model
+        - Converted tensorflow model to tflite model, used [tflite js](https://github.com/tensorflow/tfjs/tree/master/tfjs-tflite) to do inference on tensorflow lite model.
 # Implementation

 ## Preparing labelled dataset